 A Discretionary Assessment Extension is an application for a short-term extension on one assessment task.
 If a longer extension is being sought, or extension for multiple assessment or courses, the student is required to apply for Special Consideration.

-- Download and submit the completed application form to their lecturer / Teacher (email preferred) no later than two working days prior to the assessment submission date and outline the length of extension you are requesting (up to 5 University working days) and the reason for this request.
+- Download and submit the completed Discretionary Assessment Extension application form to your lecturer / Teacher (email preferred) no later than two working days prior to the assessment submission date and outline the length of extension you are requesting (up to 5 University working days) and the reason for this request.

 - Student to submit any documentation that may support their discretionary assessment extension request (includes, but not limited to doctors certificate, assessment drafts or evidence of progress, evidence of group-work difficulties) if applicable.